More speed humps heading to an Augusta street - NewsBreak

 More speed humps heading to an Augusta street

-“They’re not working good; people are flying right across them like they’re not eve there they say that is the specifications for the humps, but it is just not working,” said Jerald Brown who lives on Flagler Road.
+“They’re not working good; people are flying right across them like they’re not even there, they say that is the specifications for the humps, but it is just not working,” said Jerald Brown, who lives on Flagler Road.

 The city has determined there is a speeding problem on Elders Drive, and speed humps are on the way.